netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

     <dt>Container</dt>
     <dd>A package that contains both the application and its dependencies,
         standardized by the <a href="https://opencontainers.org">Open Container Initiative (OCI)</a>.
-        They are a form of lightweight virtualization, striking a good balance between isolation and performance.
-        Containers are self-sufficient (without external dependencies) and uniform (they look the same on the outside).
-        This makes them decoupled from infrastructure specifics (such as the OS used by the infrastructure provider).
     </dd>
 </dl>